AbeJellinek/PDFData/BUILD.md

 database configuration or configuration in general is required.

 When you run, a port can be specified with the `--server.port=` command-line option.

+## Project Structure

+What are all these files?

+* `build/` and `.gradle` files are project configuration.
+* `.iml` files are IntelliJ IDEA module files.
+* `AddData.xml` is an Adobe Acrobat action for adding linked data.
+* `od-frontend/` contains the code for the command-line reader/writer interface.
+* `od-reader/` contains the code for the reader/writer itself.
+* `od-web/` contains the code for the web service.
+* `xmpcore/` contains the code for a modified version of Adobe's XMPCore library.

+The actual source code is in the `src/` folder of each module.